frontenddogma/web-development-glossary/manuscript/c.md

 Charset
 : → Character encoding

+CheiRank
+: An eigenvector with a maximal real eigenvalue of the Google matrix _G^*^_ constructed for a directed network with the inverted directions of links.
+CheiRank is similar to the PageRank vector, which ranks the network nodes in average proportionally to a number of incoming links being the maximal eigenvector of the Google matrix _G_ with a given initial direction of links.
+Due to inversion of link directions the CheiRank ranks the network nodes in average proportionally to a number of outgoing links.&nbsp;[†](#w-cheirank)

 Chrome
 : A cross-platform web browser.
 Chrome was released in 2008 by Google. ℹ︎&nbsp;[google.com/chrome](https://www.google.com/chrome/)
 : The graphical elements of a web browser, like title, address, and status bar as well as navigation elements.